-- The homeowner logs onto the SafeHome Products Web site. - 2.
-The homeowner enters his or her user ID. - The homeowner enters two passwords (each at least eight characters in length). - 4.
+- 2. The homeowner enters his or her user ID. - The homeowner enters two passwords (each at least eight characters in length). - 4.
 The system displays all major function buttons. - The homeowner selects "surveillance" from the major function buttons. - 6.
 The homeowner selects "pick a camera." - 7.
-The system displays the floor plan of the house. - The homeowner selects a camera icon from the floor plan.
+The system displays the floor plan of the house. - 8.
+The homeowner selects a camera icon from the floor plan.